SineadMorris/shinySIR/README.md

 2. MJ Keeling and P Rohani (2008) Modeling Infectious Diseases in Humans and Animals.
 Princeton University Press.

-3. ON Bjornstad (2018) Epidemics: Models and Data using R. Springer.
+3. ON Bjørnstad (2018) Epidemics: Models and Data using R. Springer.

+4. DJD Earn, P Rohani, BM Bolker, BT Grenfell (2000) A simple model for complex dynamical transitions in epidemics. *Science* 287: 667-670